On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints: Improved Kernels for Special Graph Classes

 On the other hand, let $G_f$ be a bounded degree graph having maximum degree at most $\eta$.
 If $I(G, G_f, s, t, k)$ is a \yes-instance, then having a vertex cover $X^*$ of size at most $k$ of $G_f$ ensures that $G_f$ can have at most $k\eta$ edges.
-It means that there are at most $k\eta$ vertices that are not isolated in $G_f$. \end{proof}
+It means that there are at most $2k\eta$ vertices that are not isolated in $G_f$. \end{proof}

-Now onward we proceed assuming that the given instances are \yes-instances for both graph classes.
-The above lemma ensures that the number of non-isolated vertices in $G_f$ are bounded by $2k$ when $G_f$ is a cluster graph and by $k\eta$ when $G_f$ is a bounded degree graph with maximum degree at most $\eta$.
-Moreover, if $G_f$ has at most $k\eta$ vertices for some constant $\eta$, it holds true that $G$ has at most $k\eta$ edges.
+Now onward, we proceed assuming that the given instances are {\yes}-instances for both graph classes.
+The above lemma ensures that the number of non-isolated vertices in $G_f$ is bounded by $2k$ when $G_f$ is a cluster graph and by $k\eta$ when $G_f$ is a bounded degree graph with maximum degree at most $\eta$.
+Moreover, if $G_f$ has at most $k\eta$ vertices for some constant $\eta$, it holds that $G$ has at most $k\eta$ edges.
 But it is possible that there are some vertices that are isolated in $G_f$, but they are edges in $G$.
 A subset of such edges can be useful in providing connectivity between $s$ and $t$ in $G$.
-Let $V_L^f \subseteq V(G_f)$ be the set of vertices that are not isolated in $G_f$ and they are edges in $G$.
-Let $V_L$ denotes the set of vertices of $G$ that are the endpoints of these edges of $V_L^f$.
-Let $V_I = V(G) \setminus V_L$.
-We use a marking procedure ${\sf MarkSpecial}(G, G_f, s, t, k)$ as before but describe for the sake of completeness.
+Let $E_k \subseteq V(G_f)$ be the set of vertices that are not isolated in $G_f$, and that is the set of edges in $G$. {Let $V(E_k)$ denote the set of vertices of $G$ that are the endpoints of these edges of $E_k$.
+In addition, we also add $s$ and $t$, hence $V(E_k) = V(E_k) \cup \{s, t\}$}.
+Let $Y = V(G) \setminus V(E_k)$.
+We use a marking procedure {\sf MarkSPFG}($G, G_f, s, t, k$) as before, but describe it for the sake of completeness.

-\begin{itemize} \item For each pair $(x, y)$ of vertices from $V_L$, compute a shortest path $P_{x, y}$ from $x$ to $y$ in $G$ that uses only the vertices of $V_I$ as internal vertices. \item If $P_{x, y}$ has at most $k$ edges, then mark the edges of $P_{x, y}$.
-Otherwise, when $P_{x, y}$ has more than $k$ edges, do not mark any edge of $P_{x, y}$. \item Finally, for each pair $(x, y)$ of vertices from $V_L$, compute a shortest path $Q_{x, y}$ from $x$ to $y$ in $G$ when $Q_{x, y}$ has at most $k$ edges. \end{itemize}

-Let $E_t$ be the set of all the edges that are marked by the above mentioned marking scheme and let $E_M = E_t \cup V_L^f$.
+Let $E_t$ be the set of all the edges that are marked by the { marking scheme {\sf MarkSPFG}$(G, G_f, s, t, k)$ as we did in Section \ref{sec:kernel-soln-size}}, and let $E_M = E_t \cup E_k$. {Our output graph is $G(V(E_M), E_M)$.} For the simplicity of presentation, we use $G'$ to denote our output graph.
 We have the following lemma.
-There are some similarities of arguments with the proof arguments of Lemma \ref{lemma:equivalence-spfg-g-planar} but there are some differences in arguments as well.
+There are some similarities in arguments with the proof arguments of Lemma \ref{lemma:equivalence-spfg-g-planar}, but there are some differences in arguments as well.
 So, we present the proof here for the sake of completeness.

-\begin{lemma} The input instance $I(G, G_f, s, t, k)$ is a \yes-instance if and only if the output instance $I(G[E_M], G_f[E_M], s, t, k)$ is a \yes-instance. \end{lemma}
+\begin{lemma} The input instance $I(G, G_f, s, t, k)$ is a \yes-instance if and only if the output instance $I(G', G_f[E_M], s, t, k)$ is a \yes-instance. \end{lemma}